shidalgo12/SQL-Challenge/.ipynb_checkpoints/README-checkpoint.md

 ## Background

 Six CSV files observed to research employees of a given corporation from the 1980s and 1990s.
 Data Modeling, Data Engineering & Data Analysis completed to organize data and query employee information by specified quota.
+Queries executed in pgAdmin, a popular management tool for PostgreSQL.

 ## Data Modeling